 All information and data of Counseling & Psychological Services is confidential and will not be disclosed to any other person or agency without the student's consent, except as required by law and professional ethics.
 Please request a copy of the CPS Informed Consent Form or ask to speak with a counselor for more information regarding exceptions to confidentiality.

 Throughout the academic year, students encounter difficult problems.
 In many instances, talking to a professional counselor is helpful.
 Counseling & Psychological Services is available for students who are dealing with a wide variety of personal, interpersonal, and family problems.
 The following statements are examples of typical counseling concerns:

-"I'm so depressed; nothing is going right; I'm not sure I can make it."
+"I'm so depressed; nothing is going right"

 "My family member is an alcoholic and there is always fighting at my house."